What makes a brand unmistakably itself?

 The brief before the brief

-Most freelance projects begin with a brief that starts too late.
-This article explores why bad briefs are normal, and how defining what must remain true before accepting direction changes the entire dynamic of creative work.
+Most creative projects begin with a brief that describes outputs, not direction.
+This article explores why that happens, and how defining what must remain true before design changes the entire dynamic of creative work.

 The cost of undefined work